potassco/anthem/res/manual/src/verify.md

 Note that the `universal` direction is the default, and may be dropped.
 To verify that the program posesses a certain property expressed by the specification, set the direction to backward (`--direction backward`).
 To verify that the program's external behavior is a consequence of the specification, set the direction to forward (`--direction forward`).

+Currently, external equivalence only supports `tau*` as a valid option for `--formula-representation`.

 #### Tightness and Private Recursion
 External equivalence can only be verified automatically if the program(s) are tight.